Skip to main content

 Answer one question below.
 Your answer will help people in similar situations.

 How long did you wait for the decision on your ESTA application?
-Did the process meet your expectations?
+Was it really a matter of hours, or did it take longer?

 Your response will be reviewed before publication.